Sea-Watch 3: Opinions from experts on the law of the sea

 Nele Matz-Lück, professor of public law with a focus on the law of the sea at the University of Kiel, sees a legal gap in the conventions on the law of the sea.
 The coastal states are not automatically obliged by their sovereignty to let rescued persons ashore, but could instead provide them with medical care on board, for example.

 Valentin Schatz, Chair of International Maritime Law at the University of Hamburg says that Italy should have assigned a port.
 A return of refugees to Libya would be illegal, so it is understandable to head for the nearest port of Lampedusa.
 The ship is not designed for a further non-stop voyage to its flag state of the Netherlands.
 "The law is somewhat more on the part of the NGO, but ultimately the international law of the sea does not regulate how this situation is to be resolved".

 2021

 From 26 to 28 February 2021, after a seven-month break, the Sea-Watch 3 rescued 317 people from drowning off the Libyan coast.
 A week earlier, the ship had left the port of the Spanish city of Burriana to patrol the Libyan coast.

 The Italian coast guard interned the Sea-Watch 3 on 21 March in Augusta.
 The ship was heavily overloaded when 363 shipwrecked people were rescued on 3 March and had violated regulations when entering Augusta and the crew had contaminated port facilities with hydraulic oil from a crane.
 During the ship inspection, deficiencies in fire and environmental protection measures were found.
 A spokeswoman for SeaWatch stated that the allegations were already known from the last internment and were politically motivated.

+After some four months of maintenance and repairs, Sea-Watch 3 was able to resume its deployment at the end of July 2021.
+At the end of December 2021, the ship with 440 migrants aboard was assigned the port of Pozzallo in southern Sicily.
+According to the crew, more than 200 children and teenagers were on the ship, of which 167 were without parents or other adult companions.
+They had tried to get to Italy from Libya by small boats across the Mediterranean.
+Permission to disembark was preceded by a waiting period of days.
+Health-weakened people had already been brought off board before entering the port.

+2022

+On 24 September 2022, the ship was detained in the Italian port of Reggio Calabria, having previously brought 427 migrants ashore.
+According to Sea Watch, the authorities’ accusation is that too many migrants and refugees would have been brought on board.

+Decommissioning

+In May 2023, Sea-Watch 3 was shut down, scrapped and recycled at the Galloo shipyard in Ghent, Belgium.
+She was the flagship of Sea-Watch and had sailed in the Mediterranean for six years in the service of sea rescue.

+Sea-Watch have a new ship, Sea-Watch 5, which has been rebuilt and expanded in Flensburg for rescue missions.